Saturday, June 4th:

 I left the area and searched for either a ticket window or more ticket machines.
 I found another row inside a big room that I think also had ticket windows.
 I cued up for a machine.
-The strange men then appeared in this room.
+The same men then appeared in this room.
 One of them asked if he could help me.
-I told him, “NO” and proceeded to purchase my ticket while keeping an eye on all of my belongings.
+I told him “no” and proceeded to purchase my ticket while keeping an eye on all of my belongings.

 I almost got off at the wrong stop (Chiari instead of Rovato).
 I somehow counted the stops incorrectly and the time of the stop was off because I did not realize that the train was delayed.
 It arrived in Chiari, which was the stop before Rovato, when it was supposed arrive in Rovato.
 Fortunately I saw the sign.
-It would not have been a huge problem however, since Chiari is not too far from Rovato and Katia could have driven there to pick me up.
+It would not have been a huge problem, just an added annoyance since Chiari is not too far from Rovato and Katia could have driven there to pick me up.